 Information for Students on Undergraduate Internships (ISTA 493)

 The purpose of an internship is to provide students with the academic challenge of a field-based project or to provide students with practical experience in a professional setting.
-Internships may be paid or unpaid; payment makes no difference regarding credits received.
+Internships may be paid or unpaid; payment makes no difference regarding credits received; however, an ongoing job may not be used for internship credit (see below).
 An internship may not be undertaken in the same department or unit of an organization in which a student is regularly employed.

 Please check out our Internships/ Fellowships (http://si.arizona.edu/forums/internshipsfellowships) forum for a list of available opportunities in diverse industries, both local and national.
 This forum is updated intermittently as opportunities arise.